-- Pro-active, recurring and co-produced consultation and consideration as to whether certain public services could be effectively delivered by the third sector directly or in partnership with the public sector.
-Resource allocation decisions can be identified through effective public engagement and community planning processes, which must include third sector organisations; - An appropriate commissioning process in accordance with Principle Two (below) which, depending on the circumstances, may involve different approaches such as: - + open, transparent commissioning (either through tenders or grant awards); - + joint, partnership, or collaborative commissioning involving several parties; - + direct commissioning from an identified provider to meet specific, unique requirements. - Service users/beneficiaries are involved in co-designing and evaluating the commissioned service or activity; - Appropriate evaluation and reporting arrangements are agreed to provide accountability to the funder and the public, in accordance with Principle Three (below); - Ongoing learning is supported to inform improvements to the commissioned service, and more widely; - The funding provided is sufficient and secure in accordance with Principle Three (below).
+Pro-active, recurring and co-produced consultation and consideration as to whether certain public services could be effectively delivered by the third sector directly or in partnership with the public sector.
+Resource allocation decisions can be identified through effective public engagement and community planning processes, which must include third sector organisations;

+- An appropriate commissioning process in accordance with Principle Two (below) which, depending on the circumstances, may involve different approaches such as: - o open, transparent commissioning (either through tenders or grant awards); - o joint, partnership, or collaborative commissioning involving several parties; - o direct commissioning from an identified provider to meet specific, unique requirements. - Service users/beneficiaries are involved in co-designing and evaluating the commissioned service or activity; - Appropriate evaluation and reporting arrangements are agreed to provide accountability to the funder and the public, in accordance with Principle Three (below); - Ongoing learning is supported to inform improvements to the commissioned service, and more widely; - The funding provided is sufficient and secure in accordance with Principle Three (below).

-Funding and Commissioning Processes
+Principle Two: Accessible, Proportionate and Transparent Funding and Commissioning Processes